 VOIP_RECEIVING_AVERAGE_PACKET_LOSS

-The average audio packet loss for the duration of the meeting from the Webex cloud to the client direction, in percentage.
+The average audio packet loss during the meeting from the Webex cloud to the client direction, in percentage.

 The receiving packet loss is calculated after Webex's packet loss recovery.